What Happens At Your Visit?

 Tea and coffee facilities are available.

-A staff member may take you through to another room where you will have the side vision tested on a visual field Humphrey visual field analyser machine.
+A staff member may take you through to another room where you will have the side vision tested on the visual field Humphrey visual field analyser machine.
 This is important for following glaucoma patients, driving licence reports and in assessing patients with headache.

 Dr Munro may perform OCT scans, colour photography of your retina and 3D stereo photos of your optic discs.
+You wil not be charged for these tests.

 You may bring a friend or relative with you into the consultation